K2 (film): Reception

 K2 received negative reviews from critics.
 Kenneth Turan reviewed it favorably for the Los Angeles Times, remarking that "in truth, “K2" is something of a throwback, but a very sure-handed one.
 Once a cerebral two-character theater piece by Patrick Meyers, it has been adroitly turned inside out and transformed into an adventure film whose main asset is thrills and (quite literally) chills.
 Man-against-nature epics are hardly fashionable anymore, but director Franc Roddam shows how much life there is in the old dog yet."
 Vincent Canby's review in The New York Times was more mixed, writing that "the film's concerns and quality of imagination have very little to do with [Meyers'] play", that "the movie doesn't even make much of the cliches it introduces", that it "has some stunning if isolated sequences of physical daring", and that "both Mr. Biehn and Mr. Craven work hard but without success to bring life to their watered-down roles."

-It currently holds a 29% rating on Rotten Tomatoes from 17 reviews.
+It currently holds a 35% rating on Rotten Tomatoes from 20 reviews.

 Box office

-The film was not a box office hit.
+The film didn't do very well at the box-office.